gotham13/superCodingBot/README.md

   * change the name of all files you want to save in persistent storage eg. if your mount point is /df in place of 'coders1.db' put '/df/coders1.db' in app.py
   * open the openshift console
-  * go to storage and create a storage
+  * go to storage and create a persistent storage
   * Go to deployments
   * then in deployment configuration attach the persistent storage along with a mount point you thought of
-  * wait for the app to redeploy
+  * wait for the app to re-deploy
   * enjoy

 #### REBUILDING PROJECT ON OPENSHIFT ONLINE